top of page

 SOCIAL EMOTIONAL LEARNING

-Chess, 3rd-5th: In this interactive chess class, students will learn the fundamentals of chess while strengthening focus, patience, and critical thinking skills.
+WAITLIST: Chess, 3rd-5th: In this interactive chess class, students will learn the fundamentals of chess while strengthening focus, patience, and critical thinking skills.
 We will explore piece movement, game rules, simple tactics, and beginning strategies through guided instruction and structured play.
 Students will practice good sportsmanship, thoughtful decision-making, and learning how to win and lose with confidence.
 Whether new to the game or building on previous experience, students will be supported and encouraged at their individual level as they grow in both skill and self-discipline.

 Teacher: Adam Salow/Checkmate Fitness